Aron Ralston: Canyoneering accident

-After freeing himself, Ralston climbed out of the slot canyon in which he had been trapped, rappelled down a 65 ft sheer wall, then hiked out of the canyon, all one-handed.
+After freeing himself, Ralston climbed out of the slot canyon in which he had been trapped, rappelled down a 65 ft sheer wall, then hiked out of the canyon.
 He was 8 mi from his vehicle, and had no phone.
 However, after 6 mi of hiking, he encountered a family on vacation from the Netherlands; Eric and Monique Meijer and their son Andy, who gave him food and water and hurried to alert the authorities.
 Ralston had feared he would bleed to death; he had lost 40 lbs, including 25% of his blood volume.
 Rescuers searching for Ralston, alerted by his family that he was missing, had narrowed the search down to Canyonlands and he was picked up by a helicopter in a wide area of the canyon.
 He was rescued approximately four hours after amputating his arm.

 Ralston later said that if he had amputated his arm earlier, he would have bled to death before being found, while if he had not done it he would have been found dead in the slot canyon days later.

 His severed hand and forearm were retrieved from under the boulder by park authorities.
 According to television presenter Tom Brokaw, it took 13 men, a winch and a hydraulic jack to move the boulder so that Ralston's arm could be removed.
-His arm was then cremated and the ashes given to Ralston.
-He returned to the accident scene with Tom Brokaw and a camera crew six months later, on his 28th birthday, to film a Dateline NBC special about the accident in which he scattered the ashes of his arm there, where, he said, they belong.
+His arm was then cremated and its ashes given to Ralston.
+He returned to the accident scene with Brokaw and a camera crew six months later, on his 28th birthday, to film a Dateline NBC special about the accident in which he scattered the ashes of his arm there, where he said they belong.